-- Replacing the MTBE with direct blended ethanol results in an increase of less than 0.1 million tons per year of CO2 emissions.
-Converting all the ethanol to ETBE results in a CO2 reduction of 4.0 million tons per year. - The CO2 reduction will be impacted by alternative strategies of ethanol addition such as the volume of ethanol converted to ETBE, disposition of current MTBE production and production of isooctene.
+- Replacing the MTBE with direct blended ethanol results in a reduction of 0.2 million tons per year of CO2 emissions.
+Converting all the ethanol to ETBE results in a CO2 reduction of 4.4 million tons per year. - The CO2 reduction will be impacted by alternative strategies of ethanol addition such as the volume of ethanol converted to ETBE, disposition of current MTBE production and production of isooctene.
 The net CO2 savings for various direct blend ethanol and ETBE cases are shown in figure I.1.